 Dark Ages vs Medieval Ages

+Difference between dark ages and medieval ages must be a new and interesting topic if you are not much acquainted with the knowledge about history.
+First of all, it should be mentioned that both of these are historical periods associated with Europe.
+Each region has their own historical period as the Chinese have periods such as Shang Dynasty and Ming Dynasty.
+So, dark ages and middle ages belong to the history of Europe.
+The Medieval Ages refer to the period from 5th to 15th century.
 Dark Ages refers to the period characterized by the deterioration in the economic and cultural situations in Europe.
 Historians roughly fix the period as the period of Early Middle Ages.
 It is between 400 AD and 1000 AD.
-This is the period between the fall of the Roman Empire and the Renaissance.
+This is the period between the fall of the Roman Empire and the High Middle ages.

-Historians consider the Dark Ages as a period characterized by innumerable Muslim conquests.
-It can be said that the Middle Ages paved the way for the Medieval Ages.
+Medieval Ages, or Middle Ages, is the period from 5th to 15th century (476 AD to 1600 AD) in the European history.
 The empire founded by Charles the Great did not survive his death.
 Its major territories, namely, East and West Francia became the modern countries of France and Germany.
 West Francia became the modern France.
 East Francia became the modern Germany.

 Historians feel that the formation of East Francia was represented by the Medieval Ages.
 It is interesting to note that the Medieval Ages is also called by the name Medieval Times.
 It is believed that Renaissance scholarship flourished in the Medieval Ages.
 Cultural relationships also became strong during the Medieval Ages.

 Historians found that the people of the Medieval Ages were advanced in culture and produced masterpieces in art, literature, science, and medicine.
 It was indeed the Medieval Ages that paved the way for the beginning of Renaissance.

 What is Dark Ages?